kernelci/kernelci-project/kernelci.org/content/en/docs/team/tsc.md

 ## Service maintainers

-Services hosted by KerneLCI all need someone to look after them and ensure they stay online and available.
+Services hosted by KernelCI all need someone to look after them and ensure they stay online and available.

 ### Pipeline / Jenkins